 The most successful project managers recognize that leadership is more than simply calling the shots.
 There must be a thoughtful balance of asserting your authority and embracing your role as the supporting pillar of your team.
 In practice, this requires frequent and transparent communication, confident decision-making, a calm disposition, a positive attitude, and interpreting a challenge as a speed bump to roll past versus a roadblock with no solution.

 It’s also important to remain open to receiving constructive feedback.
-At times, you may not be aware of how your style of communication, management, or delegation affects the associates you work with.
-By remaining open to feedback, you’ll quickly strengthen your skills as a collaborator and improve the experience of your team and your coworkers.
+At times, you may not be aware of how your communication, management, or delegation style affects the associates you work with.
+By remaining open to feedback, you’ll quickly strengthen your skills as a collaborator and improve your team and coworkers’ experience.

 Protip: If you have little leadership experience under your belt, volunteer to own an upcoming project.
 Design an upcoming project plan, keep the team on track and ask for feedback from your supervisor throughout the process.
 To score that promotion, you need to be vocal and show your supervisors that you can bring a project from conception to completion.